 During fiscal 2012, we recorded special charges of approximately \$8.4 million.
-The special charge included \$7.9 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 95 manufacturing, engineering and SMG&A employees; \$0.1 million for contract termination costs; \$0.2 million for lease obligation costs for facilities that we ceased using during the third quarter of fiscal 2012 and \$0.2 million for the write-off of property, plant and equipment.
-This action resulted in annual savings in SMG&A expenses of approximately \$12.0 million per year.
-We have terminated the employment of all employees associated with this action.
+These special charges included: \$7.9 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 95 manufacturing, engineering and SMG&A employees; \$0.2 million for lease obligation costs for facilities that we ceased using during the third quarter of fiscal 2012; \$0.1 million for contract termination costs; and \$0.2 million for the write-off of property, plant and equipment.
+These actions resulted in estimated annual cost savings of approximately \$12.0 million.
+We have terminated the employment of all employees associated with these actions.

 During fiscal 2013, we recorded special charges of approximately \$29.8 million for severance and fringe benefit costs in accordance with our ongoing benefit plan or statutory requirements at foreign locations for 235 engineering and SMG&A employees.
-As of November 2, 2013, we employed 98 of the 235 employees included in this cost reduction action.
-These employees must continue to be employed by us until their employment is involuntarily terminated in order to receive the severance benefit.
-We estimate these actions will result in annual cost savings of approximately \$32.6 million, once fully implemented, which will be used to make additional investments in products that we expect will drive revenue growth in the future.
+As of November 1, 2014, the Company still employed 2 of the 235 employees included in this cost reduction action.
+These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefit.
+This action resulted in annual cost savings of approximately \$32.6 million.